rsvpsample-lab/dm-a-cin/replit.md

 - **Vite**: Frontend build tool.

 ## Recent Changes
-- **2025-12-17**: Updated theme colors:
+- **2025-12-17**: Updated theme colors with enhanced visibility:
-  - Changed primary color from dark green to gray (#333333)
+  - Changed primary color to Dark Slate Grey (#646566)
-  - Updated shadow colors to champagne (#F8E8D0) instead of teal
+  - Updated shadow colors to Soft Beige (#E2CBAA) with increased opacity (0.5)
-  - Updated all accent colors to champagne for the new elegant look
+  - Updated all accent colors to Soft Beige for the new elegant look
+  - Increased shadow opacity for better visibility and contrast
   - Applied new color scheme throughout all components

 - **2025-12-17**: Updated wedding details for Robel & Veronica: